 - Extra characters in the street address

-- Street address abbreviations that don’t match the USPS database's record (i.e., you've entered "Lane" and the official address is "LN")
+- Street address abbreviations that don’t match the USPS database's record (for example, Lane was entered, and the official address is LN)

-- An incorrectly entered full 9-digit zip code
+- An inaccurately entered full 9-digit zip code

-Up to 12 diagnosis codes can be listed on a single claim.
-These populate Box 21 and are pulled from information entered in the client’s settings.
-See How do I include multiple diagnoses on claims/superbills? for more information.
+A maximum of 12 diagnosis codes can be listed on a single claim.
+These codes will populate in box 21 and are pulled from diagnosis information entered in the client’s file.

 To resolve this: